drstearns/tutorials/src/csslayout/index.md

 By default, the elements in a web page flow from left-to-right, top-to-bottom.
 The browser will ensure that all content is visible and if the content is longer than a single line, it wraps to the next line.

 In many cases, this default layout is exactly what you want, but in some cases you may want to break a few elements out of the normal flow.
 CSS allows us to do this in a number of interesting ways.
+In this tutorial, I will describe three commonly-used techniques: floated, fixed, and absolute positioning.

 ## Floated Elements